apache/camel/examples/camel-example-spring-jms/README.txt

 You will need to compile this example first: mvn compile

-The example should run if you type mvn exec:java -PCamelServer mvn exec:java -PCamelServerAOP mvn exec:java -PCamelClient mvn exec:java -PCamelClientRemoting mvn exec:java -PCamelClientEndpoint
+The example should run if you type: mvn exec:java -PCamelServer mvn exec:java -PCamelServerAOP

+  mvn exec:java -PCamelClient
+  mvn exec:java -PCamelClientRemoting
+  mvn exec:java -PCamelClientEndpoint